corbanvilla/icsquartz-ndss2025/README.md

 5. Collect and aggregate statistics into `results/`.
 6. The time required for the build stages will vary, and may take significantly longer for the first experiment as dependencies are downloaded and built in the containers.
 ​
+### Run All Experiments (E1-E5)
+You may run all 5 experiments by running: `./evaluate-all.sh`.
+The script will place results in `all-results.txt`, which can be interpreted using the experiment descriptions below.

 ### Experiment (E1)
 **[Performance] | [Table III] | [10 human-minutes + 1.5 compute-hour]**